 Another difference in nutrients is brown rice has just over 1 gram more fiber per serving than white rice.
 Fiber is an important nutrient which helps slow the digestion of sugar in the gut, preventing blood sugar spikes.
 Fiber also promotes bowel regularity and helps to maintain healthy blood cholesterol levels.

 The difference in texture and flavor is most significant, and that explains the reason most people want to know which rice is “healthier.”
 Many people asking the question prefer the soft texture and mild flavor of the white rice rather than the chewy texture and nutty flavor of brown rice.

-Here’s the deal, if you are concerned about getting enough vitamins and fiber in your diet, but you still prefer white rice over brown, it’s all about what you pair it with that makes up for the lack of nutrients.
+Here’s the deal, if you are concerned about getting enough vitamins and fiber in your diet, but you still prefer white rice over brown, it’s all about what you pair it with.
 Piling vegetables, beans, legumes, seeds and nuts on top of your white rice will compensate for what the white rice is missing.
 However, you might realize you like brown rice more than you think if you try different varieties.
 Brown rice grows in a long, medium, and short grain.
 The length effects the texture, so try a long grain if the short grain is too chewy for you.
 A favorite at our house is brown jasmine rice.
 My kids think it smells like popcorn when it’s cooking and it does have a bit of a buttery flavor.
 Brown basmati rice is another buttery rice similar to jasmine rice.
-Check out the bins on the whole foods aisle of your grocery store and you will realize that whole grain rice comes in all colors and sizes from black and red to purple and tan!
+Check out the bins on the whole foods aisle of your grocery store and you will realize that whole grain rice comes in all colors and sizes from black, red, purple, and tan!